The Best Squirrel Proof Bird Feeders and 12 Tips That Work

 4. String Soda Bottles on a Wire

 Squirrels are regular circus performers when it comes to walking on high wires.
 Their amazing agility makes bird feeders hanging from wires easy pickings for any squirrel.

 Suspend your feeders on a wire strung from one pole to another, at least 5 feet from the ground.
 To prevent squirrels from doing a tight-rope walking trick, string plastic liter-size soda bottles onto the wire on both sides of the feeders.
 The plastic bottles roll the squirrels right off as they approach.

-Invest in a caged bird feeder.
+Invest in a caged squirrel-proof bird feeder.
 The design works especially well for feeders meant for small birds, like finches or chickadees, and it does a good job of keeping out the bully birds, too.
-In areas where squirrels are especially small, like the Deep South, these feeders may be less effective.
+In areas where squirrels are especially small, like the Deep South, these types of squirrel-proof bird feeders may be less effective.

 6. Switch Up Your Seed

-Squirrels love most types of bird seed, but some folks notice that they tend to leave safflower seed alone.
-Birds like cardinals and titmice enjoy safflower, so replacing the seed in one or more of of your feeders with safflower may help.
+Consider adjusting your birdseed blend by incorporating food that squirrels tend to dislike, such as white millet, thistle and safflower seeds.
+Birds like cardinals and titmice enjoy safflower seed, and finches like thistle seed, so replacing the seed in one or more of your feeders may help.

 7. Pick the Proper Pole